rhymeyang/Se/docs/308B/BusinessResilience.md

 **Figure 5-30** Example laminated wallet card for core team participants with emergency contact information and disaster declaration criteria

-- **Emergency Supplies**
-  - The onset of a disaster may cause personnel to be stranded at a work location, possibly for several days.
+**Emergency Supplies**<br/>The onset of a disaster may cause personnel to be stranded at a work location, possibly for several days.
 This can be caused by a number of reasons, including inclement weather that makes travel dangerous or a transportation infrastructure that is damaged or blocked with debris.

 _Emergency supplies_ should be laid up at a work location and made available to personnel stranded there, regardless of whether they are supporting a recovery effort or not (it’s also possible that severe weather or a natural or human-made event could make transportation dangerous or impossible).